-Both ends of the scarf are to be made alike, by reversing the knitting of the border.
-They may be finished with a tied, knitted, or netted fringe, of the same wool, without splitting, or of fine German wool.
+Both ends of the searf are to be made alike, by reversing the knitting of the border.
+They may be finished either with a tied, a knitted, or a netted fringe, of the same wool, without splitting, or of fine German wool.